My work follows the Basic Principles of Magda Gerber's Educaring® Approach:

-Strong emotions are healthy.
-Children learn regulation when adults stay calm in the face of tantrums and meltdowns, and welcome all feelings.
+Strong emotions are normal, and healthy.
+Children learn emotional regulation when their parents and caregivers stay calm in the face of their tantrums and meltdowns, and welcome all feelings.
 We put bounds on behaviors, never on emotions.

 Respect is the foundation of happy, healthy relationships between adults and children.

 Children thrive when encouraged to be their authentic selves.